More about Malta

 Malta has a sound infrastructural framework.
 Telecommunications, postal services, banking, and hospitals and health services, as well as all other important public services are efficient and of a very high standard.
 Air Malta operates 35 flight routes mostly within Europe and the Mediterranean region, and many other European airlines operate flights to Malta.
 There is also a regular sea link with Italy.

-The warm climate is a particular attraction to persons coming from colder regions of the world, especially in spring and autumn.
+The warm climate is particularly attractive to persons coming from colder regions of the world, especially in spring and autumn.

 Conducting business in Malta